- utilize any or all of the available chart libraries, on the same dashboard

 First, rename the file so it doesn't get overwritten.
 For instance, with a webroot at

 If you want to change the graphs or styling to fit your needs, just add an element to the page as shown.
-Child divs will be generated to create your graph/chart:
+Child divs will be generated to create your graph/chart, and charts are replicated for each streamed host.

 To change the sizes of graphs and charts, find the